huggingface/optimum-habana/examples/text-classification/README.md

 > If your model classification head dimensions do not fit the number of labels in the dataset, you can specify `--ignore_mismatched_sizes` to adapt it.

-### Inference
+## Inference on MRPC

-You can run inference with Llama Guard on GLUE on 1 Gaudi card with the following command:
+You can run inference with Llama Guard on GLUE on single device with the following command:

 ```bash
 python run_glue.py \